Revised June 2016

 This New York continuation of coverage law applies to individuals covered by group plans with less than 20 workers (not covered by federal COBRA) who lose coverage due to a job loss, reduction of work hours or loss of eligibility.
 It also applies to all workers who have exhausted federal COBRA continuation benefits allowing them to extend their health insurance from 18 to 36 months.
-The New York “mini-COBRA” continuation may be available for same sex spouses who lose coverage.
 Please contact your employer for specific information.

 The New York “mini-COBRA” is not mandated for self-insured health plans.

 If you have lost health insurance benefits due to job changes here are some other avenues you can check out:

 - Coverage through a spouse or parent.